 Waste management/reducing plastic water bottles.

 We advice our clients to limit the amount of waste and dispose of it in a responsible way.
 We strive for plastic free trips by the end of 2020.
 To reach this goal, we advice our local suppliers about alternatives for plastic bottles.
 We help accommodations to switch from plastic bottles to offering a refill station.
-Our customers get a free filter bottle when pledging to not buy single use plastic bottles during their holiday.
+Our customers get a discount on filter bottles.

 The issue of animals in captivity is a sensitive one for our customers as well as for our company.
 Our objective is to encourage suppliers to achieve best practice in animal welfare in the captive and non-captive animal attractions to which we facilitate visits for our customers.
 In order to do so, we have drawn up an Animal Welfare Policy in cooperation with the World Animal Protection.
 We inform our suppliers and customers about our 'no touching, no feeding' policy and do not offer or promote such excursions in our itineraries.

 Better Places has chosen to offer whale watching and dolphin watching tours only under strict conditions:

 - the company offering whale/dolphin watching tours meets the requirements of the regional law for responsible whale/dolphin tourism

 - the company has a licence for offering whale/dolphin tours